auth0/docs/articles/quickstart/webapp/golang/interactive.md

 ## Protect routes {{{ data-action=code data-code="isAuthenticated.go" }}}

-When implementing authentication, it makes sense to have certain routes only be accessible by authenticated users.
-When unauthenticated users try accessing said routes, they should be redirected accordingly.
+Recommended practice dictates certain routes are accessible only to authenticated users.
+When unauthenticated users try accessing protected routes, your application should redirect them.

-This is where middleware comes into play.
-We can use it to hook into the HTTP request and decide whether or not the request should be blocked from reaching the actual endpoint handler.
+In this case, you will implement middleware to hook into the HTTP request.
+The middleware function determines if the request should route to the endpoint handler or block the request.

-Create a file calles `isAuthenticated.go` in `platform/middleware` and add a function that will check if the user is authenticated or not based on the `profile` session key.
+Create a file called `isAuthenticated.go` in `platform/middleware` and add a function that checks if the user is authenticated or not based on the `profile` session key.
 If the user is not authenticated, the middleware will redirect the user to the root of the application.

 With the middleware created, we can set it up for any route that needs authentication by adding it to the router.